arijitsinha80/hid-sp18-405/swagger/cloudmesh/nlp/README.md

     - make test -- executes a number of tests against the service

     - make all -- creates and starts the service

+    - make container -- creates a docker container that runs the service

 * The yaml file I used is in